 Getting Legal Help

 If your loved one has been injured from a fall or any other accident because of nursing home negligence and/or abuse, you’ll need a leading nursing home abuse attorney by your side.
 Per state and federal laws, victims of nursing home abuse and/or their loved ones can file civil damages for pain and suffering, medical negligence, financial exploitation, wrongful death, and more.
-At McIver Brown law firm, our award-winning team of nursing home abuse attorneys have helped numerous victims and their loved ones win the justice they deserve.
-Contact us today and let us help you win maximum financial compensation as well.
+Contact a nursing home abuse lawyer today.